sindresorhus/sindresorhus.github.com/_apps/dato.md

 ---
 title: Dato
 subtitle: Better menu bar clock with calendar and time zones
 description: Dato gives you a local clock, date, and multiple world clocks in the menu bar.
 When you click Dato in the menu bar, you get a menu with a calendar, calendar events, and world clocks.
 All of this is highly customizable.
-Dato also comes with some macOS 11 widgets.
 type: macOS
 date: 2019-07-13
 app_store_app_id: 1470584107